MacroGlobe/macroglobe.github.com/index.md

-# Welcome to MacroGlobe
-A globe for us all
+# A Globe for Us All